oitzujoey/duck-lisp/README.md

 You can ignore compile flags, but in case you want them, here are all of them:

-To build with shared libraries, configure the project with `cmake .. -DBUILD_SHARED_LIBS=ON` instead of `cmake ..`.
+To enable parenthesis inference and compile-time arity checks, configure the project with `cmake .. -DUSE_PARENTHESIS_INFERENCE=ON` instead of `cmake ..`.
+To build with shared libraries, set `-DBUILD_SHARED_LIBS=ON` as with the option above.
-To use DuckLib's memory allocator instead of the system's, set `-DUSE_DUCKLIB_MALLOC=ON` as with the option above.
+To use DuckLib's memory allocator instead of the system's, set `-DUSE_DUCKLIB_MALLOC=ON`.
 It is intended to be possible to use duck-lisp without the standard library if necessary.
 Duck-lisp is not quite in a state where it will work without the standard library, but if you want to try compiling without support the option is `USE_STDLIB=OFF`.
 Advanced option: `NO_OPTIMIZE_JUMPS=ON`
 Advanced option: `NO_OPTIMIZE_PUSHPOPS=ON`